Social media behaviour is eye-opening, jaw-popping and often terrible.

 But it’s also that the climate we create in business is not unlike a Black Saturday sale.
 Everyone pushing, jostling and trying to out-run scarcity myth in a business suit built for two; their ego and their self.

-Another friend was speaking to me about how many people are starting to push away from Facebook.
+People are starting to push away from Facebook.
 The negativity is crushing.
 Stripped of human connection, we remove consequence.
 We become hard and unhappy.
 Reason is abandoned in favour of rage.
 And people are getting sick of it.

 Where exactly is our relationship with social media going if we’re no longer social?
 When we instead choose to be as cynical and as jaded as possible, it may say something about the person perpetrating the action.